iotaledger/bee-rfcs/text/0000-bee-model-crate/0000-bee-model-crate.md

 - Where should the actual Transaction struct be initialized/returned?
 Current ideas are to put it in the build() of the TransactionBuilder or as it currently is in the compute() of Pow.

-- Where should Transaction fields get validated?
-One-time validation once build() is called by the separate *TransactionBuilderValidator* as it currently is, or use **setters** in the TransactionBuilder and validate in each setter separately?

-- Should we use setters for the TransactionBuilder?
+- Should we introduce a fluent API to the TransactionBuilder?

-- Introducing a fluent API to the TransactionBuilder?
+- Should we use Option<T> for the fields in TransactionBuilder?